5.2.1 Data Acquisition

 source /opt/tros/humble/setup.bash

-# Print the ROS version environment variable
+# Print the ROS distribution environment variable

 echo $ROS_DISTRO

-# First, create a ros workspace
+# First, create a ROS workspace

 mkdir -p tros_ws/src